johanohly/BedsteLectio/README.md

 1. Install [Bun](https://bun.sh/)
 2. Clone this repository
 3. Run `bun install` in the cloned repository
+4. Copy the `.env.example` file to `.env`.
+No need to change anything in it

 ## Running
 1. Run `bun run dev` to start the development server